 BucketFS is a synchronous file system (also known as replicated file system) available in the Exasol cluster.
 Each cluster node can connect to this service through the HTTPS interface and will see exactly the same content.

 A BucketFS service contains a number of buckets, and every bucket stores a number of files.
 Each bucket can have different access privileges.
 Folders are not supported directly, but if you specify an upload path including folders, these will be created.
 If all files from a folder are deleted, the folder will be dropped automatically.

-Writing data is an atomic operation.
+Writing data to BucketFS is an atomic operation.
 There is no lock on files, so the latest write operation will overwrite the file.
 In contrast to the database itself, BucketFS is a pure file-based system and has no transactional semantic.

-Watch this video to know how to setup and use BucketFS within UDF scripts.
+Watch this video to know how to set up and use BucketFS within UDF scripts.

 Setting Up BucketFS and Creating Buckets